Pay your rates

 Speak with a financial counsellor for free.
 Contact the National Debt Helpline on 1800 007 007.

-Interest on overdue rates and charges may apply from 1 July 2023.
+10% interest on overdue rates will apply from 1 July 2024.

 New direct debit applications will be accepted up until the 1st December.
 Applications after this date may not be accepted.